haydenmcfarland/grille/README.md

 - begin adding specs for regression testing and future features
 - add permission system (add to jwt payload?)
 - remove unused files (files from generators)
+- generalize vue components and configuration to make it easier to configure

 ## HOW TO USE